wmcnamara/wmcnamara/index.md

 ## Weston McNamara

-I am a passionate programmer with extensive experience in the fields of programming I enjoy.
-I am a versatile and quick learner.
-While the majority of my projects are related to computer graphics and games, I push myself to branch out to many other fields and try new projects, languages and technologies.
+I am a passionate programmer with extensive experience in the fields of programming I practice.
+I am a versatile and quick learner and I pride myself on the quality of my work.

+While the majority of my projects are related to computer graphics and games, I push myself to branch out to many other fields and try new projects, languages and technologies constantly.
+I am always learning something new.

 ### Skills